joelparkerhenderson/causal-analysis-based-on-system-theory/README.md

 * Human behavior can be partially controlled through the design of a societal or organizational incentive structure or other management processes.

+## System-Theoretic Accident Model and Processes (STAMP)

+STAMP is the accident causality model that underlies CAST.

+STAMP treats accidents as caused by complex interactions among physical systems, humans, and social systems.
+Safety is treated as a dynamic control problem rather than a failure prevention problem.
+No causes are omitted from the STAMP model.
+STAMP changes the emphasis from preventing failures to enforcing constraints on system behavior.

+Key advantages:

+* STAMP applies to very complex systems because it works top-down from a high level of abstraction rather than bottom up.

+* STAMP includes software, humans, organizations, safety culture, etc. as causal factors in accidents and other types of losses without having to treat them differently or separately.

 ## Comparisons

 <dl>